What Is the Average Monthly Mortgage Payment?

 Borrowers with high credit scores get the best interest rates, and the interest rate is one of the key factors in the monthly mortgage payment calculation that could drive the payment higher.

 The best rates, similar to the rates quoted above, are typically available for borrowers with FICO scores above 760.
-Borrowers with bad credit, typically defined as a score below 620 or 650, may have a hard time qualifying for a standard home loan and lower interest rates.
+Borrowers with bad credit, which might begin with scores below 620 or so, may have a hard time qualifying for a standard home loan and low interest rates.

 For those with bad credit histories, and people who have lived without using credit, it’s still possible to borrow.
 Look for lenders who offer manual underwriting and will have somebody review your “alternative” financial history to evaluate creditworthiness.